TEACHER GUIDE TO CLARIFICATION

 i) Tasks may or may not have a context

-Graphing Stories- This is a wonderful resource.
-Teachers need to preview the videos that are on the site.
-Each video shows an action (going up stairs, swinging on a rope, etc) the students are asked to graph the action that they are viewing.
+Graphing Stories - Teachers need to preview the videos that are on the site.
+Each video shows an action (going up stairs, swinging on a rope, etc) then students graph the action that they are viewing.
 The video is time stamped by seconds to assist students with the independent variable (x-axis).
 Then they follow it up with the correct graph.
-This is powerful for students and a great way to introduce or practice graphing.

 A complete lesson with teacher guide on matching graphs to the situation.
 Card Sort can be done in groups or individually.

 1. Below the following graphs are three stories about walking from your locker to your class.

 Two of the stories correspond to the graphs.
 Match the graphs and the stories.
 Write stories for the other two graphs.
 Draw a graph that matches the third story.

 a.
 I started to walk to class, but I realized I had forgotten my notebook, so I went back to my locker and then I went quickly at a constant rate to class.

 b.
 I was rushing to get to class when I realized I wasn’t really late, so I slowed down a bit.

 c.
 I started walking at a steady, slow, constant rate to my class, and then, realizing I was late, I ran the rest of the way at a steady, faster rate.

 Graph C and Story A, Graph B and story B, Graph D and Story C Graph A is constant rate.Story could be: I walked to class and didn’t stop or rush just walked at a steady rate.

 2. Indicate which graph matches the statement.
 Give reasons for your answer.